-'A' Level languages build upon your existing knowledge gained at GCSE, giving you a sound understanding of using your language in a variety of contexts and situations - at home, abroad, with friends or in the workplace.
-At 'A' Level French, you will study current trends and issues (for example new technologies) in French-speaking society, as well as political and artistic culture (including a film) in the French-speaking world.
+A Level languages build upon your existing knowledge gained at GCSE, giving you a sound understanding of using your language in a variety of contexts and situations - at home, abroad, with friends or in the workplace.
+At A Level French, you will study current trends and issues (for example new technologies) in French-speaking society, as well as political and artistic culture (including a film and a book) in the French-speaking world.
 In Year 13 you will complete an individual research project.
 With around nine hours of class time a fortnight dedicated to learning your language, you will rapidly make noticeable improvements not only in your speaking and writing ability but also in your understanding and use of grammar and more advanced vocabulary.
 You will also have an individual weekly speaking session with a French native speaker.

-This is a two year linear course, assessed by examination at the end of Year 13.
-Examinations are as follows:
+This is a two-year linear course, assessed by examination at the end of Year 13:

-Skills assessed Duration Marks % of course

-Paper 1 Listening, reading, writing and translation into and out of French 2 hours 30 mins 100 50%
+Paper 1: Listening, reading, writing and translation into and out of French (2 hours 30 mins), 100 marks, 50% of course

-Paper 2 Writing 2 hours 80 20%

-Paper 3 Speaking 23 mins max 60 30%
+Paper 2: Writing (2 hours) 80 marks.
+20% of course Paper 3: Speaking (23 mins), 60 marks, 30% of course.